Agatha Christie's Poirot: Production

 Clive Exton in partnership with producer Brian Eastman adapted the pilot.
 Together, they wrote and produced the first eight series.
 Exton and Eastman left Poirot after 2001, when they began work on Rosemary & Thyme.
 Michele Buck and Damien Timmer, who both went on to form Mammoth Screen, were behind the revamping of the series.

-While Christie's novels are set contemporaneously with the time of writing (between the 1920s and 1970s), 1936 was chosen as the year in which to place the majority of Poirot episodes; references to events such as the Jarrow March were included to strengthen this chronology.
-With some exceptions, the series as a whole is set in roughly chronological order between 1935 and 1939, just prior to the Second World War.
+While Christie's novels are set contemporaneously with the time of writing (between the 1920s and 1970s), 1936 was chosen as the year in which to place the majority of early Poirot episodes; references to events such as the Jarrow March were included to strengthen this chronology.
+With some exceptions, the series as a whole is set roughly in chronological order between 1935 and 1939, just prior to the Second World War.
 Numerous references in early episodes place the series primarily in 1935, progressing to 1936 by series four.
 Most references remain in 1936, moving slowly forward to 1937 by series eleven and 1938 by Murder on the Orient Express.
 The Big Four is set explicitly in early 1939.
 The most notable exceptions to this chronology are The Mysterious Affair at Styles, which narrates Poirot's first case in 1917, and Curtain: Poirot's Last Case, which is set primarily in 1949.
 The Chocolate Box shows Poirot in the early 1900s, though the framing narrative remains consistent with the series' usual timeframe.

 The opening titles were designed by Pat Gavin, and feature Art Deco–Cubist–style iconography, partly inspired by Cassandre, including images of Battersea Power Station, biplanes, boats, and a train with Poirot's name formed by the wheels.

 The episodes aired from series 9 in 2003 featured a radical shift in tone from the previous series.
 The humour of the earlier series was downplayed, with each episode being presented as serious drama and saw the introduction of gritty elements not present in the Christie stories being adapted.
 Recurrent motifs in the additions included drug use, sex, abortion, homosexuality, and a tendency toward more visceral imagery.
 The visual style of later episodes was correspondingly different: particularly, an overall darker tone; austere modernist or Art Deco locations and decor that were widely used earlier in the series were largely dropped in favour of more elaborate settings (epitomised by the re-imagining of Poirot's home as a larger, more lavish apartment).